tensorflow/models/official/README.md

 The TensorFlow official models are a collection of example models that use TensorFlow's high-level APIs.
 They are intended to be well-maintained, tested, and kept up to date with the latest TensorFlow API.
 They should also be reasonably optimized for fast performance while still being easy to read.

-These models are used as integration tests, ensuring that the models run with the same speed and performance with each new TensorFlow build.
+These models are used as end-to-end tests, ensuring that the models run with the same speed and performance with each new TensorFlow build.

 ## Tensorflow releases
 The master branch of the models are **in development**, and they target the [nightly binaries](https://github.com/tensorflow/tensorflow#installation) built from the [master branch of TensorFlow](https://github.com/tensorflow/tensorflow/tree/master).
 We aim to keep them backwards compatible with the latest release when possible (currently TensorFlow 1.5), but we cannot always guarantee compatibility.